-Over the past seven years, the Republican controlled General Assembly has proven that conservative economic principles work.
+Over the past ten years, the Republican controlled General Assembly has proven that conservative economic principles work.
 By implementing conservative policies that cut unnecessary spending, reduced taxes and eliminated restrictive regulations, the Republican legislature has set North Carolina on a new course, based on fiscal conservatism and smaller government.

 As a result of the reforms we have put in place, North Carolina has received much national recognition, including the following: